Permissions in Authentication and Authorization

 The types of permissions that can be set are straightforward:

-- A special permission type for subscribers who need to respond to clients when using the request-reply pattern
+publish- The set of subjects that a user can publish messages tosubscribe- The set of subjects that a user can subscribe toallow_responses- A special permission type for subscribers who need to respond to clients when using the request-reply pattern

-, they optionally be declared under allow
+For publish and subscribe, they optionally be declared under allow or deny blocks.

-block is used this implies everything is denied by default and
+If no block or the allow block is used this implies everything is denied by default and

 only subjects listed will be allowed.

-block is used, all subjects are allowed by default, except for those being denied.
+If a deny block is used, all subjects are allowed by default, except for those being denied.

 For core NATS pub-sub permissions, defining permissions is straightforward since they map one-to-one with the messages being sent.
 However, with JetStream, there is an API that the client libraries abstract away.
 See the JetStream protocol here.